w3c/wai-tutorials/source/tables/index.html.erb.md

 ## Why is this important?

 Tables without structural markup to differentiate between header and data cells, and to define the relationship between them, create accessibility barriers.
-Visual clues only are not sufficient to create an accessible table.
+Relying on visual cues alone is not sufficient to create an accessible table.
 With structural markup, headers and data cells can be programmatically determined by software, which means that:

 -   **People using screen readers** can have the row and column headers read aloud as they navigate through the table.
 Screen readers speak one cell at a time and reference the associated header cells, so the reader doesn’t lose context.